-Shorten the value chain has been added to your bookmarks.
+Shorten the value chain has been saved

 The changed economics of value delivery can challenge the viability of incumbents with long, complex value chains.
 New technologies are allowing marketplace entrants to eliminate whole stages of the value chain, often dramatically reducing capital and infrastructure costs.

 Def.
 Restructure the value chain to provide significant benefits to the customer by removing or shifting stages.

 Long-standing value chain models are being transformed by new entrants who restructure the way value is delivered to the customer.
 Digital and other technological innovations help new entrants eliminate or shift stages in the design, manufacture, commercialization, distribution, and support of products to create and capture new value.
 The large amounts of capital and infrastructure required for longer and more complex value chains are no longer required when significant stages are eliminated or shifted to different participants in such a way that the economics are dramatically changed.
 Incumbents with longer value chains provide ample targets for new entrants to reconceive how, when, and by whom value is created and delivered.

 In the report Patterns of disruption: Anticipating disruptive strategies in a world of unicorns, black swans, and exponentials, we explored, from an established incumbent’s point of view, the factors that turn a new technology or new approach into something cataclysmic to the marketplace—and to incumbents’ businesses.
 In doing so, we identified nine distinct patterns of disruption: recognizable configurations of marketplace conditions and new entrants’ approaches that can pose a disruptive threat to incumbents.
 Here, we take a deep dive into one of these nine patterns of disruption: shorten the value chain.